-If you come in for a 20-minute free consultation, I will have a one-page document for you to read and sign that explains what the consultation is and the purpose of the meeting.
+If you and I have a 20-minute free consultation, I will have a one-page document for you to read and sign that explains what the consultation is and the purpose of it.

-If you come in for a 60-75 minute initial evaluation, we will review the Intake Questionnaire you will have filled out (most of my paperwork is done online before you come in), some general housekeeping details and then we will dig into what brings you to therapy and what you’re hoping to accomplish.
+If we have a 60-minute initial evaluation, we will review the Intake Questionnaire you will have filled out (my paperwork is done online before your first session), some general housekeeping details and then we will dig into what brings you to therapy and what you’re hoping to accomplish.
 This gives us a chance to get to know each other and figure out what our next steps are.

 I’m a Licensed Professional Counselor in the state of Oregon, which means in addition to my Masters in Counseling I have completed over 2400 hours of supervised counseling.
 I also happen to be a therapy nerd and regularly attend workshops and trainings to hone my skills.